Tanushri21/SQL_Training_Cost_ROI_/README.md

 ---

-## **Tools & Technologies:**
+## **🛠️ Tools & Technologies:**
 - **SQL(PostgreSQL):** I used SQL to store, organize, and analyze training data to measure impact.
-Used for data modelling, ensuring data integrity (FKs), and performing advanced aggregation to calculate the Gap and ROI metrics.
+Used for data modelling, ensuring data integrity (FKs), and performing advanced aggregation to calculate the Gap and ROI metrics🧱.
-- **Microsoft Excel:** Used to take the query results (the numbers) and turn them into easy-to-read Bar Charts that any manager can understand immediately.
+- **Microsoft Excel:** Used to take the query results (the numbers) and turn them into easy-to-read Bar Charts that any manager can understand immediately📈.
-- **GitHub:** Used to professionally showcase the project, allowing the interviewer to easily review the code and documentation.
+- **GitHub:** Used to professionally showcase the project, allowing the interviewer to easily review the code and documentation🌐.

 ---

-## **Dataset**
+## **📁 Dataset**
-- Multiple CSV files located in /data/ folder(Employees,Skills,Emp_Skills_Score,Training_cost)
+- Multiple CSV files located in /data/ folder(Employees,Skills,Emp_Skills_Score,Training_cost).
-- Clean normalized tables created from these files and used for all SQL analysis
+- Clean normalized tables created from these files and used for all SQL analysis.

 ---

-## **The Analysis:**
+## **🔍 The Analysis:**

 we are quering data to identify budget priorities and miaximumm the return on our human capital investment.

-Qno1.
-Identify the single most critical skill gap causing the highest operational and revenue impact?
+**Qno1.
+Identify the single most critical skill gap causing the highest operational and revenue impact?**

 To identidy high skill gap , here i m calculating the average deifict ( required - current Deficinecy ) across the entire company, guiding where immediate training budget should be allocated.